Arctiidae (Lithosiinae)

 Broods/flight period: Single brooded, flying from July till September.

-The annual counts have been: Eight records (nine moths) which have turned up once in June, twice in September and five times in October.
+The annual counts have been: Ten records (twelve moths) which have turned up once in June, once in July, three times in September and five times in October.

 Earliest date: 30th June 2012.